HCL-TECH-SOFTWARE/appscan-gradle-plugin/README.md

 # Usage:

-Usage information can be found on the [plugin page](https://plugins.gradle.org/plugin/com.hcl.security.appscan) in the Gradle plugins repository.
+Usage information and the latest version can be found on the [plugin page](https://plugins.gradle.org/plugin/com.hcl.security.appscan) in the Gradle plugins repository.

 To use the plugin, add the following lines to build.gradle, replacing \<version\> with the desired version of the plugin: